President of Washington Hospital / Executive VP/COO of Washington Health System

 Larry Pantuso coordinates the hospital's planning process and the development of its strategic plan to ensure success in meeting the health care needs of the community.
 He works with key stakeholders and leaders to develop and implement marketing strategies, as well as advises leadership on local, regional and national development, legislation and trends in regards to health care.

 Mr. Pantuso has more than 20 years of experience in the health care industry.
 Most recently he was the Director of Cardiovascular Services for the Washington Health System.
 Previous to joining Washington Health System he has held leadership positions at WVU Healthcare, West Penn Allegheny Health System and the Center for Emergency Medicine of Western Pennsylvania.
-A lifelong resident of the south hills Mr. Pantuso serves on several community boards.
+A lifelong resident of the south hills Mr. Pantuso is involved in several community activities.

 Alisa R. Rucker